igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

 ```
 Let's handle this as we do with other cryptographic checks: we simply remove this logic, assuming that the data was entered correctly.
 ### OwnerIsNotABeneficiary issue
+Before considering this problem, it is worth clarifying that it is relevant for relatively weak PCs.
+As practice shows, the same test on a powerful PC with a better CPU does not show this problem.
+Looking ahead, the problem is related to the complexity of solving computational problems and, as a result, the unstable behavior of Halmos in such cases.

 Let's try running the test now:
 ```javascript
 $ halmos --solver-timeout-assertion 0 --function check_backdoor --loop 100